phreborn/MLCAF/share/example/observables/README.md

 In the end, all data-processing classes in the CAF have to somehow extract their data from the tree.
-This data extraction is handled by the TQObservable class - always.
-Independently of whether you are applying a `TQCut`, or if you want to fill a histogram with a TQHistoMakerAnalysisJob, or if you are making an event list with a TQEventlistAnalysisJob, or if you are using a `TQMVA` - the numerical values of variables will always be retrieved via an instance of `TQObservable`.
+This data extraction is handled by the `TQObservable` class - always.
+Independently of whether you are applying a `TQCut`, or if you want to fill a histogram with a `TQHistoMakerAnalysisJob`, or if you are making an event list with a `TQEventlistAnalysisJob`, or if you are using a `TQMVA` - the numerical values of variables will always be retrieved via an instance of `TQObservable`.